bababooex/VAG_BREAKER/README.md

 | Advanced screen 2 | Full key1 and key2 data directly, for full debug via LCD |

 ### Navigation
-Default example uses 4 buttons
+Default example uses 4 buttons.

 This table explains their purpose, last three are just for that keyfob pressing feel:

 | Button name | Purpose and usage |